Lesson PlansBack to lesson plans archive November 10, 2014

 World history, government and civics, U.S. wars, geography

 Warning: Due to the large number of students who either have friends or family that serve in the armed forces please take care and be sensitive when discussing Veterans Day.

 Warm Up Activity

-3. Watch Student Reporting Labs’ Veterans Day Video featuring students from military families living here in the U.S. and around the world.
-Click here to watch the video.
+3. Watch Student Reporting Labs’ Veterans Day video featuring students from military families living here in the U.S. and around the world.

 Background on U.S. Wars

 Share the interactive timeline below with students and watch videos associated with U.S. wars.
 You may choose the wars your class knows the least about or play what you have time for.
 Click on the timeline to scroll through to each event, and click on the images above the timeline to watch short videos on the war.

 Main Activity - Special Issues for Today’s Veterans

 - As a class, brainstorm the risks and benefits of being a soldier today and write answers on the board.
 Let the class know that they are going to take a closer look at some of the issues that veterans face today and how these challenges are being treated.